nghi-truyen/deeppick/correct_label/README.md

 Notes:
 - `--num_source` and `--num_receiver` are the number of source and number of receiver in `picks.csv`.
 - `--p_pick_min`, `--p_pick_max`, `s_pick_min`, `--s_pick_max` allow to help to dectect anomalies by eliminating points that exceed upper and lower bounds.
-- `--epsP=1.7` and `--epsS` control the number of samples that should be classified as outliers for P and S while using Huber regression.
+- `--epsP` and `--epsS` control the number of samples that should be classified as outliers for P and S while using Huber regression.
 The smaller the epsilon, the more robust it is to outliers.